 The BATS coding scheme can be applied in multi-hop networks formed by wireless communication links, which are inherently unreliable due to interference.
-Existing network protocols like TCP/IP use end-to-end retransmission and store-and-forward at the relays, so that packet loss would accumulate along the way.
+Existing transport protocols like TCP use end-to-end retransmission, while network protocols such as IP might enable store-and-forward at the relays, so that packet loss would accumulate along the way.

-The BATS coding scheme can be used for various data delivery applications like file transmission, video streaming over wireless multi-hop networks, etc. Different from traditional forward error correcting (FEC) schemes that are applied either hop-by-hop or endto-end, the BATS coding scheme combines the end-to-end coding (the outer code) with certain hop-by-hop coding (the inner code), and hence can potentially achieve better performance.
+The BATS coding scheme can be used for various data delivery applications like file transmission, video streaming over wireless multi-hop networks, etc. Different from traditional forward error correcting (FEC) schemes that are applied either hop-by-hop or end-to-end, the BATS coding scheme combines the end-to-end coding (the outer code) with certain hop-by-hop coding (the inner code), and hence can potentially achieve better performance.